pinnheads/flask-blog/README.md

-Day 69
+Flask-Blog
 ================================================================================

-Today I made enhancements to the Blog website by adding login/signup functionality by using flask login, relational databases to add comments as an user and CRUD operations for a post only visible to the admin user for the website.
+A simple flask Blog made using flask and python.

 ![GIF](Blog_Auth.gif)